lewoudar/scalpel/docs/selenium-spider.md

 !!! danger
     Please do not call `close` or `quit` methods of the driver object because this will certainly crashed your application.
-The resource closing is done by scalpel.
+The resource closing is done by pyscalpel.

 ## Caveats

-Integration of selenium in scalpel is not optimal because of the synchronous nature of selenium and the fact that selenium does not have a notion of a *tab* object.
+Integration of selenium in pyscalpel is not optimal because of the synchronous nature of selenium and the fact that selenium does not have a notion of a *tab* object.
 You only handle one window tab at a time.
 All of this make it hard to combine selenium with asynchronous frameworks such as `gevent` or `trio`.
 The direct consequence of it is that **asynchronous operations** such as `follow`, `save_item` or whatever asynchronous api you use **must** be done at the